celluloid/celluloid/README.md

   *run!* and *handle_connection!*.
 This queues these methods to be executed after the current method is complete.
 You can queue up as many methods as you want, allowing asynchronous operation similar to the "call later" or "next tick" feature of Twisted, EventMachine, and Node.
+This echo server first kicks off a background task for accepting connections on the server socket, then kicks off a background task for each connection.

 * __Reactor + Fibers:__ Celluloid::IO is a combination of Actor and Reactor
   concepts.
 The blocking mechanism used by the mailboxes of Celluloid::IO